Skip to main content

 “How would I know?
 I never met him.”
 She stammered.

-“I think it is time you start looking for a groom for Ajbante too, Hukum.”
+“I think it is time you start looking for a groom for Ajbante, too, Hukum.”
 Her ears felt warm at her mother’s words as she nodded suggestively at her father.
 Ajbante did not stop to see his reaction as she turned and ran down the corridor back to her room.
-For the first time, her mother had mentioned the idea of getting her married verbally to her father and she was deeply embarrassed.
-Ajbante locked her doors and sat down on the floor smiling.
-She had no idea what to expect from the idea of marriage but what her mother revealed, followed by some of her friends who were married, scared her to the core.
+For the first time, her mother had mentioned the idea of getting her married verbally to her father, and she was deeply embarrassed.
+Ajbante locked her doors and sat down on the floor, smiling.
+She had no idea what to expect from the idea of marriage, but what her mother revealed, followed by some of her friends who were married, scared her to the core.
 She had read books of love, poems of Bards praising the beauty of it, the soulful dances of Ras Leela, the secret meetings between Rani Padmini of Singhal and the Rana of Mewar, the rebellious escape of Raja Prithviraj Chauhan with Rani Samyogita.
-Nowhere had she read of marriage involving scarier realities, love needing expression of not poetry and appreciation but physical proximity which from the description of her friends seemed to scare her to the core.
+Nowhere had she read of marriage involving scarier realities, love needing expression of not poetry and appreciation, but physical proximity, which from the description of her friends seemed to scare her to the core.
 Ajbante wondered if she felt the way she did, how the princess of Mewar might be feeling now that her marriage was impending.
 Ajbante decided to trust God with her fate while she helped her mother prepare the palace and Bijoliya for the arrival of the groom’s wedding party.
 She wondered if they would be the only ones playing host or if someone from the royal family would come along from Chittorgarh.
 Her heart skipped a beat.
-What if it was Kunwar Partap?
-Her friends would embarrass her for sure, given how they were ogling at an imaginary person.
-Ajbante smiled a little amused to herself.
+What if it were Kunwar Partap?
+Her friends would embarrass her for sure, given how they were ogling an imaginary person.
+Ajbante smiled a little, amused at herself.
 Perhaps they would be disappointed to see she was right.
-He was just like them, humble, soft spoken, kind.
-What if he told everyone they knew each other and her friends got angry with her?
-Ajbante shook her head at her own silly thoughts, there was no way he remembered her.
+He was just like them, humble, soft spoken, and kind.
+What if he told everyone they knew each other, and her friends got angry with her?
+Ajbante shook her head at her own silly thoughts.
+There was no way he remembered her.

 Towards You